Secured by Hashlock

 1. Connect Your Wallet: Connect to the DAO interface with a wallet that does not hold governance tokens

-2. Access Join Request Interface: You’ll see a “Request to Join DAO” interface instead of the standard proposal creation options
+2. Access Join Request: You’ll see a “Request to Join” option instead of the standard proposal creation interface

 Join Request Process

-1. Support Phase: Existing members review your request and can add support
+1. Support Phase: Existing members can add support to your join request

-2. Election Phase: Once support threshold is met, an election begins
+2. Election: If the support threshold is reached, an election is triggered

-• Existing members vote YES or NO on admitting you
+3. Voting: Members vote YES or NO on your admission

-• If Approved: You receive 1 governance token and become a full member with all rights and privileges
+4. Resolution: If approved, you receive 1 governance token and become a member

 Governance Tokens